shelvia-w/positional-encoding-visualizer/README.md

 **Live Demo**: [https://shelvia-w.github.io/positional-encoding-visualizer/](https://shelvia-w.github.io/positional-encoding-visualizer/)

 An interactive web app to **visualize sinusoidal positional encodings** used in Transformer models (e.g., in the original [*Attention Is All You Need*](https://arxiv.org/pdf/1706.03762) paper).
+Play around with the parameters to build intuition about how different settings affect the encoding patterns.
 Built with **React** and **TailwindCSS**, this tool lets you explore how positional encodings vary with sequence length, embedding dimension, and other parameters.

 ---